The Earth Tortoise School

 (she/her)

 I began my Montessori journey four years ago when I joined a primary classroom as an assistant.
 I instantly fell in love.
 I am so excited to begin my teacher training this summer, and continue to learn alongside the children.
 Before I came to Montessori, I trained to be an ASL interpreter, I worked as a labor and postpartum doula, and I apprenticed as a home birth midwife.
 Although I am grateful for all the experiences, I have found my calling in Montessori work.
-I live in Portland with my husband Chris, my bonus son Ori (13), and our daughter Sahalie (1).
+I live in Portland with my husband Chris, my bonus son Ori (13), and our daughters Sahalie (3) and Inga (4 months).
 We love to go see live music, play disc golf, camp, hike, and play in the water.
 I look forward to growing with the Earth Tortoise community

 Kathryn (Kat) Yee